LearnMeSomeCodes/hammad___hw2/README.md

 man, I am so proud of figuring it out

 fixed some spacing stuff in the menu, too.
 But that's just wasting time...

+---
+another day, another function to implement

+have to make a method for showing the full contents of an entry